 Jenkins analyses each file to detect whether it is a valid sound file supported by JavaSound.
 JavaSound supports AIFF, AU and WAV, see formats.

 NOTE: The filename extension does not guarantee that the format is supported.
-If you have a file that doesn't play, try passing it though a conversion tool like http://www.youconvertit.com/.
+If you have a file that doesn't play, try passing it though an conversion tool.

 Jenkins ignores the archive folder structure (to simplify packaging) and uses the file name less extension as an ID, so keep the archive flat, or avoid having the same filename in multiple folders.